Release notes

-They might also be provided as an artifact accompanying the deliverables for System Testing and System Integration Testing and other managed environments especially with reference to an information technology organization.

-Release notes can also contain test results and information about the test procedure.
-This kind of information gives readers of the release note more confidence in the fix/change done; this information also enables implementer of the change to conduct rudimentary acceptance tests.
+Release notes describe important information about a distribution of a hardware or software product.
+Often, release notes accompany an update to a product that was released previously and is in use.
+But they may also be available for a product still in the development or being tested (e.g., a beta release).
+Release notes are typically shared with end users, customers and clients of an organization.

-They differ from End-user license agreement, since they do not (should not) contain any legal terms of the software product or service.
+Alternate names used and related information includes changelog, release logs, software changes, revision history, updates, or README.
+Often release notes and changelog are published separately to allow for differentiation of feature highlights from bugs, change requests, and other improvements.
+Release notes differ from end-user license agreement, since they do not (should not) contain any legal terms of the software product or service.
 The focus should be on the software release itself, not for example legal conditions.

+Release notes might be provided as an artifact accompanying the deliverables for system testing and system integration testing and other managed environments especially with reference to an information technology organization.
+Release notes can contain test results and information about the test procedure.
+This kind of information gives readers of the release note more confidence in the fix/change done; this information also enables implementer of the change to conduct rudimentary acceptance testing.

-Release notes can also be interpreted as describing how to install or build the software, instead of highlighting new features or resolved bugs.
-Another term often used in this context is System Requirements, meaning the required hardware and software for installing or building the software.
+Release notes can describe how to install or build software, instead of highlighting new features or resolved bugs.
+Another term often used in this context is system requirements: the hardware and software required for installing, running or building the software.

-Format style

-There is no standard format for release notes that is followed throughout different organizations.
-Organizations normally adopt their own formatting styles based on the requirement and type of the information to be circulated.
-The content of release notes also vary according to the release type.
-For products that are at testing stage and that are newly released, the content is usually more descriptive compared to release notes for bug fixes and feature enhancements, which are usually brief.

-Release notes may include the following sections:
+Content

+With no standards, both format and content vary.

+Generally, release notes are a terse summary of recent changes (not a substitute for a user guide), written in the present tense and include information such as: